 18- Culzean Castle

-Perched on the Ayrshire Cliffs, Culzean Castle looks rather grand with its three stories that overlook the waterbody of the Firth of Clyde.
+Perched on the Ayrshire Cliffs, Culzean Castle looks grand with its three stories that overlook the waterbody of the Firth of Clyde.

 Culzean originally belonged to the Kennedy Clan but was passed to the National Trust of Scotland in 1945.